fbpx

 10 Steps to Selling Private Property in Singapore

-If you are not intending to engage with a property agent, choosing to sell your property may be a bit of a hassle.
+If you are not intending to engage with a professional condo property agent, choosing to sell your condo property may be a bit of a hassle.
 Not only do you have to settle most of the paperwork yourself, being able to market your property and look for a buyer may not be an easy task for many of us.
 However, if you are still reading this article, you are most likely looking to sell your property by yourself.
 And as surprising as it may be, doing the job yourself may not actually be as difficult as many of us make it out to be.
 This article will give you a rundown of what you have to do to properly sell your property, condensed in a simple 10-step guide.

 Selling-Private-Property-in-Singapore-Infographic